rufuspollock-okfn/cop21/agreement/9-dec-2015/index.md

 2. Regional economic integration organizations, in matters within their competence, shall exercise their right to vote with a number of votes equal to the number of their member States that are Parties to this Agreement.
 Such an organization shall not exercise its right to vote if any of its member States exercises its right, and vice versa.

-3. [Without prejudice to the provisions of paragraph 3 of Article 15 of the Convention, the Parties shall make every effort to reach agreement on all matters by consensus.
-If such efforts to reach consensus have been exhausted and no agreement has been reached, a decision shall, as a last resort, be adopted by a three-fourths majority vote of the Parties present and voting.]

 ## Article 23 *(DEPOSITARY)*

 The Secretary-General of the United Nations shall be the Depositary of this Agreement.

 ## Article 24 *(RESERVATIONS)*

-No reservations may be made to this Agreement. *[Placeholder for further text on reservation]*
+No reservations may be made to this Agreement.

 ## Article 25 *(WITHDRAWAL)*

 1. At any time after three years from the date on which this Agreement has entered into force for a Party, that Party may withdraw from this Agreement by giving written notification to the Depositary.

-2. Any such withdrawal shall take effect upon expiry of [one year from the date of receipt by the Depositary of the notification of withdrawal][the then current mitigation commitment of that Party, the Party having discharged itself from all duties connected to this commitment], or on such later date as may be specified in the notification of withdrawal.
+2. Any such withdrawal shall take effect upon expiry of one year from the date of receipt by the Depositary of the notification of withdrawal, or on such later date as may be specified in the notification of withdrawal.

 3. Any Party that withdraws from the Convention shall be considered as also having withdrawn from this Agreement.